Before we talk about giving, let’s talk about getting.

 But our goal was to find a way for business owners to get great value from belonging to something great — something that would significantly enhance their giving experience.
 Somewhere they’d actually enjoy and value the connections, impacts, transparency, and multitude of choices.

 We believed that if we were able to provide real value to businesses that are willing to pay for it, this simple yet compelling idea could change the world.
-And consequently, we would also be able to guarantee that 100% of their giving would be passed on to the causes they choose to support via our initiative.

 Of course, we could have chosen to take a percentage of funds raised as our own revenue, just like most other fundraising organisations.